 - Gill Lamellae

 These are bony or cartilaginous structures that support the gill filaments.
-They are usually located on either side of the fish’s head that support the gill structure.
+The gill arch basically support the gill structure.

 Gill Rakers